Teralix42/OuroboAI/README.md

 ## 🗂 Project Structure

+project-root/
-project-root/ ├── main.py # Launches the GUI ├── sandbox.py # Handles mutation, validation, evaluation, and iteration logic └── README.md # You're reading this!
+├── main.py # Launches the GUI and organises everything overall ├── sandbox.py # Handles mutation, validation, evaluation, and iteration logic ├── ide.py # The dev environment, where you can write/modify RSI AI's
+├── ui.py # Creates the UI and handles its events
+└── README.md # What you're reading

 ---

 ## 🧙‍♂️ Author

-Crafted by **NeilAnami22**, possibly a 52 years old fat dude named chuck that lives in his moms garage, but maybe not.
+Crafted by **Teralix42**, a 15 y/o dev (Formerly known as NeilAnami22--or rather just not known at all).
-Helper: ChatGPT (I'm mostly here drinking coffee while it does the real work).
+Helper: ChatGPT (I'm mostly here looking at it code, and then fixing it when it manages to throw 53 errors at the console).

 ---